flashinfer.sampling.top_k_top_p_sampling_from_logits

 • top_p (Union[torch.Tensor, float]) – Either a scalar or a tensor of shape (batch_size,), representing the threshold for top-p sampling.
 If a scalar, the same threshold is used for all requests.
 If a tensor, each request has its own threshold.

-• indices (Optional[torch.Tensor]) – Optional indices tensor of shape (batch_size,) that maps each output to a row in probs.
+• indices (Optional[torch.Tensor]) – Optional indices tensor of shape (batch_size,), dtype torch.int32 or torch.int64 that maps each output to a row in probs.
+The output tensor will have the same dtype as indices.
 For example, if indices[i] = j, then the i-th output will be sampled from probs[j].
 This allows reusing the same probability distribution for multiple outputs.
-If indices is not provided, the i-th output will be sampled from the i-th row of probs.
+If indices is not provided, the i-th output will be sampled from the i-th row of probs and output dtype defaults to torch.int32.

 • filter_apply_order (str) – The order of applying top-k and top-p sampling, should be either "top_k_first" or "joint".
 If "top_k_first", we first apply top-k filter, then apply top-p sampling on the top-k results.
 If "joint", we apply top-k and top-p filter simultaneously in each round.
 Default is "top_k_first".